racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 1. <span id="user-goal-physical-portability">**Physical portability**</span>: Racklet should be lightweight enough to be carried by hand and should not require specialized equipment or disassembly for transportation.

-1. <span id="user-goal-commodity-power-io">**Commodity Power and I/O**</span>: The user wants to be able to utilize commodity resources they already have at hand, instead of needing to buy specialized equipment only for Racklet.
+1. <span id="user-goal-commodity-power-io">**Commodity power and I/O**</span>: The user wants to be able to utilize commodity resources they already have at hand, instead of needing to buy specialized equipment only for Racklet.
 Examples of these commodities include: Laptop chargers instead of a custom power cable/transformer, [USB] instead of some proprietary high-speed interconnect, and [Ethernet] switches & cables instead of e.g. expensive [SFP+].

     [USB]: https://en.wikipedia.org/wiki/USB